Longitudinal Molecular Characterization of Lethal Prostate Cancer: A Major Step Towards Precision Oncology

 Prostate cancer remains one of the most prevalent and deadly cancers among Canadian men, posing significant challenges in early detection and treatment.
 It is estimated that in 2023, 25,900 Canadian men were diagnosed with prostate cancer, and 4,900 died from it, making it the third leading cause of death from cancer in men in Canada.

 This newly formed team aims to change this by tackling two distinct issues.
 On the one hand, they will use Network funding to do genomic and transcriptomic sequencing of prostate cancer tumours at the time of diagnosis.
-Thanks to the Procure Foundation in Quebec that helped establish a large longitudinal biobank, such critical studies are now feasible.
+Thanks to the PROCURE Foundation in Quebec that helped establish a large longitudinal biobank, such critical studies are now feasible.
 With funding from other sources, they will perform similar analyses in the blood drawn during the course of disease from cases whose cancer has progressed and led to death.
 This will help to identify key genetic drivers of disease severity, metastatic progression and death from cancer, amongst individuals, which they hope will help them develop tests that could search for those markers earlier.

 In parallel, the team will explore novel imaging approaches called radiomics, which will help determine how different cancer cells within each patient’s tumour deposit, in the prostate or metastasis, differentially respond to therapy.
 The objective is to determine if there are imaging patterns that could help predict treatment response and select the best therapy for each patient.